 We have developed a proprietary product engine, FulcrumSeek, that we employ to systematically identify and validate cellular drug targets that can potentially modulate gene expression to treat the known root cause of genetically defined diseases.
-Our product engine integrates patient-derived tissueand disease-relevant cell models that we interrogate using our pharmacologically diverse and highly annotated small-molecule compound library and customized CRISPR and RNAi libraries.
+Our product engine integrates patient-derived tissue-and disease-relevant cell models that we interrogate using our pharmacologically diverse and highly annotated small-molecule compound library and customized CRISPR and RNAi libraries.
 These screens generate tens of millions of data points and high-content imaging.
 We then apply computational biology and analytics to identify targets with specificity and selectivity accompanied by a comprehensive data set that significantly accelerates development.
 This approach led to the identification of both losmapimod for FSHD and FTX-6058 for hemoglobinopathies, as well as a robust discovery pipeline.
-We expect to nominate our next development candidate this year to support our fourth IND by the end of the first quarter of 2023.
+We expect to submit our next investigational new drug, or IND, application in 2023.